-The Quarantined is a punk/grunge/metal band that uses many genre influences and multiple lyrical styles to create vivid imagery in their emotionally charged, socially critical songs.
-They bring personal experience of global issues through a captivating musical aggression.
+The Quarantined is a punk/grunge/metal band that uses multiple vocal styles to create vivid imagery in their emotionally charged, socially critical songs that provide a captivating musical aggression.

 All Former students at Musicians Institute in Hollywood, CA, Sean Martin, Kaspars-Lucey Grinbergs, and Alex Diaz (pictured right) met through mutual friends, and decided to start the band in 2010.
 The band's sound grew through college and internet radio play in 2010-13.
-Playing live around Los Angeles everywhere they could, the band embraced their different musical backgrounds and created a unique sound as a group by recording at Psycho Monkey Records for months in 2013, which would become their self-titled EP.
+Playing live around Los Angeles everywhere they could, the band embraced their different musical backgrounds by recording at Psycho Monkey Records for months in 2013, which would become their self-titled EP.

-In 2016, songs from what would become the Antiquate Hate EP, (recorded with Engineer/Producer Charlie Waymire and producer Brian "Hacksaw" WIlliams of Ultimate Studios Inc.,) the lyric video produced by Deviant Multimedia Productions for "The End?!", was nominated for an Independent Music Award.
-Then working with super-producer, George G1 Archie, The Quarantined released the Antiquate Hate EP in 2017.
-The band received positive press and radio play in 13 countries, and US college radio play, as the single "Feeding you lies" was applauded to sound akin to their musical heroes, Rage Against the Machine.
+Songs from what would become the Antiquate Hate EP, (recorded with Engineer/Producer Charlie Waymire and producer Brian "Hacksaw" WIlliams of Ultimate Studios Inc.,) the lyric video produced by Deviant Multimedia Productions for "The End?!" was nominated for an Independent Music Award in 2016.
+Working with super-producer George G1 Archie, The Quarantined released the Antiquate Hate EP soon after.
+The band received positive press and radio play in 13 countries and US college radio play, as the single "Feeding you lies" was applauded to sound akin to their musical heroes, Rage Against the Machine.
 Each song remains a haunting, almost prescient display of 5 factors that influence our lives, (love, addiction, religion, politics, and war), and how our existence, influenced by the instinctive protection of those factors, perpetuates the suffering of humanity.

 Kaspars left the drumming duties in 2016, and the band has been working with Serge Martinenko and Steven Neevs for Aversion to Normalcy.
 The band added Jeremy Hicks-Kachik (The Hushdown, Marco Minnemann) on guitar in 2017.